otabat/couchbase-clj/README.md

 ---
 Couchbase Server 2.0 is the next major version of Couchbase Server, currently in beta release.
-It has a official Java client library that uses spymemcached internally and couchbase-clj is built on top of it.
+It has an official Java client library that uses spymemcached internally and couchbase-clj is built on top of it.

 This library provides a thin layer of Clojure that simplifies the compilicated Java interface.